Rogue-1/HTB/FullPWN/Trick.md

 michael@10.129.53.72's password:
 michael@10.129.53.72: Permission denied (publickey,password).
 ```
-Awesome we are in! quickly cat the root flag!
+Awesome we are in!
+Quickly cat the root flag!

 ```
 └──╼ [★]$ nc -lvnp 1234